Heather Dale Counselling and Therapy in Keighley, West Yorkshire

 I believe that supervision should be about the whole of the supervisee’s professional development, though with a strong emphasis on client work.
 However, in any supervisor relationship, there has to be space to monitor ethical practice, to encourage professional development and to offer a safe space to explore, examine and exhume emotions, and to re-charge batteries.

-Fees: I currently (June 2019) charge £45 for a fifty minute session, whether individual, couples or supervisees, From time to time there may be increases but advance notice is normally given.
-Students are charged £40.
+Fees: I currently (from January 2024) charge £50 for a fifty minute session, whether individual, couples or supervisees, From time to time there may be increases but advance notice is normally given.
+Trainee counsellors are charged £45.